FelixOnline/v2/content/articles/2015-5-26-in-conversation-ian-macneil.md

 subtitle: >
   Ian MacNeil is the set designer for Everyman, currently on at the National Theatre.
 Felix Arts’ Jack Steadman caught up with Ian during the run of Everyman for a chat about his work on the show, as well as a look back at his career.
 date: "2015-05-26 13:20:44 +0100"

 # Attributes from Felix Online V1
 id: "5563"
 old_path: /arts/5563/in-conversation-ian-macneil
 aliases:
  - /arts/5563/in-conversation-ian-macneil
+imported: true
+comments:
+ - Simply just had to point out Im delighted I came on the web sitenba 2k16 mt database httpopportunityexchangecomnode190239thank so a lot for your site it assists a lotnba 2k16 mt fast httpdaisyalicebczcom20160411everythingthatyououghttoknowaboutthemaddennfl16gamesay thanks to so a lota lot for your internet site it assists a whole lotnba 2k17 httpuser1470994313182yepcomblog375986_General1561690_Learn_Information_About_NHL_17

 # Article Taxonomies
 categories:
  - arts
 tags:
+authors:
+ - js5913

+# Homepage control params
 headline: true
 featured: true